FLU VACCINE UPDATE

 New patients aged newborn through - six months old must start the primary vaccine series no later than the six-month visit to remain as a patient at Northpoint Pediatrics.

-We recognize that there is controversy surrounding vaccination.
-The vaccine campaign is truly a victim of its own success.
-It is precisely because vaccines are so effective at preventing illness that we are even discussing whether or not they should be given.
-Because of vaccines, many of you have never seen a child with polio, tetanus, whooping cough, bacterial meningitis, or even chickenpox or have known a friend or family member whose child died of one of these diseases.
-Such success can make us complacent or even lazy about vaccinating.
-But if it becomes widespread, such an attitude can only lead to tragic results.
+Because of vaccines, many have never seen a child with polio, tetanus, whooping cough, bacterial meningitis, or even chickenpox or have known a friend or family member whose child died of one of these diseases.

 Over the past several years, many people have chosen not to vaccinate their children with the MMR vaccine after the publication of an unfounded suspicion (later retracted) that the vaccine caused autism.
 As a result of under-immunization, there have been outbreaks of measles and several deaths from complications of measles in the United States and Europe over the past several years.